Context-Specific Assessment

 International Frameworks Were Not Built for Aotearoa

-Most AI risk frameworks originate from the EU, UK, or North America.
+Most artificial intelligence risk frameworks originate from the EU, UK, or North America.
 They assume different population structures, different legal traditions, and different cultural obligations.
-Applying them directly to New Zealand creates blind spots.
+Applying them directly to New Zealand creates blind spots that put organisations and communities at risk.

 What off-the-shelf AI assessments miss in New Zealand:

-• Health Information Privacy Code 2020 -- healthcare AI needs assessment against NZ-specific information privacy rules, not generic HIPAA analogies
+• Health Information Privacy Code 2020: healthcare AI needs assessment against NZ-specific information privacy rules, not generic international analogies

-• Companies Act director liability -- directors face personal exposure for AI harms under NZ law, a risk profile that differs from other jurisdictions
+• Companies Act 1993 director liability: directors face personal exposure for AI harms under NZ law, a risk profile that differs from other jurisdictions

-Waitemata Healthcare discovered this when international AI frameworks proved inappropriate for their context.
+Waitemata Healthcare discovered this when international AI frameworks proved inappropriate for their clinical context.
 They are not unique.
-Any organisation serving New Zealand's population mix needs assessment methodologies built for that population.
+Any organisation serving New Zealand's population mix needs assessment methodologies built for that population, not adapted from overseas templates.

 No Mandate, Real Liability

 New Zealand does not mandate AI impact assessments.
-But the Privacy Act 2020, Consumer Guarantees Act, and Companies Act all apply to AI-driven decisions.
+But the Privacy Act 2020, Consumer Guarantees Act, Fair Trading Act 1986, and Companies Act 1993 all apply to AI-driven decisions.
 Directors cannot claim ignorance of AI harms as a defence.
-The absence of specific AI regulation does not mean the absence of legal consequences.
+The FMA and RBNZ expect regulated entities to manage these risks under existing obligations.
+The absence of specific regulation does not mean the absence of legal consequences.

 Cultural Safety Gaps

 What happens to personal data if your AI vendor is acquired or goes bankrupt?
-Who is accountable when an AI system fails?
+Who is accountable when a system fails?
 Are conflicts of interest between your AI provider and your organisation documented?
-Who monitors AI performance after deployment?
-These are the questions our assessments answer.
+Who monitors performance after deployment?
+The RBNZ has flagged vendor concentration risk as a concern for financial stability.
+Our assessments answer these questions.

 AI Impact Assessment Methodology Built for the New Zealand Context

 Our approach starts from the premise that AI operating in Aotearoa must be assessed against Aotearoa's legal landscape, population needs, and cultural obligations.
 We do not adapt international templates.
-We built our NZ methodology from the ground up.
+We built our NZ methodology from the ground up, aligned with OECD AI Principles and Te Tiriti o Waitangi.

 Cultural Impact Assessment